List of governors of the Duchy of Milan

-The governor of Milan ruled the Duchy of Milan as a representative of the Holy Roman Emperor (1535–1556), the King of Spain (1556–1706) and the Archduke of Austria (1706–1796) and (1799–1800).
-The first governor was appointed after the death of the last duke of the House of Sforza, Francesco II.
+The governor of Milan was a political and military office of the Duchy of Milan, the title of the representatives of the foreign sovereigns who held dominion over the Milanese area, substantially from the 16th century until the Unification of Italy.
+The first Spanish Governor was appointed after the death of the last Duke of the House of Sforza, Francesco II.